JustinHuPrime/TCompiler/README.md

 * `--debug-dump=parse`: dumps the results of the parse phase

 * `--debug-dump=ir`: dumps the results of the translate to IR phase

+Additionally, the following options can be used:

+* `--debug-validate-ir`: validates IR after any step that changes it

+* `--no-debug-validate-ir`: default, turns off IR validation

 <!-- * `--debug-dump=asm-1`: dumps the results of phase one assembly translation (note that phases are architecture specific)